MicroTCA-Tech-Lab/mmc-mailbox/README.md

 It is implemented as a dual-port RAM on the DMMC-STAMP CPLD which emulates an `at24`-like I²C interface.

+## Scope

+This repository implements the userspace tools on the Linux side to access the mailbox, as well as a daemon to conduct an orderly Linux shutdown when a user pulls the hot swap handle of the AMC.

 The DMMC-STAMP provides following information on the mailbox:

 * MMC information (SW version, HW revision, slot number, etc)